 We also include here data from the pertinent individual LandFire BpS model (2007a).
 LandFire’s Mediterranean California Lower Montane Black Oak-Conifer Forest and Woodland for the northern Sierra notes that historical fire frequency was 5-30 years in this type.
 Modelers estimate mean FRIs of 180 years for replacement fire, with a range of 100 to 300 years.
 For “mixed” fire, the predicted mean FRI is 50 years, with a range of 50 to 200 years.
 For surface fire, the predicted mean FRI is 9 years, with a range of 5 to 30 years (2007a).
 We recalculated these numbers using condition-specific information and using only high and low mortality fire categories, which resulted in a mean FRI of 55 years for high mortality fire, 9 years for low mortality fire, and 8 years for any fire.

-Ultramafic Modifier The LandFire model for Klamath-Siskiyou Lower Montane Serpentine Mixed Conifer Woodland (2007c) gave an overall mean FRI of 10 years.
+Ultramafic Modifier The LandFire model for Klamath-Siskiyou Lower Montane Serpentine Mixed Conifer Woodland (2007c) reports an overall mean FRI of 10 years.
 Low mortality surface fires have a predicted mean FRI of 12 years, ranging from 3-35 years.
 High mortality fires are predicted to have a mean FRI of 250 years, ranging from 100-400 years.
 The LandFire model for Klamath-Siskiyou Xeromorphic Serpentine Savannah and Chaparral (2007d) estimates an overall mean FRI of 14 years.
 Stand-replacing fire has a mean FRI of 200 years, ranging from 100-300 years.
 Surface fires have a mean FRI of 15 years, ranging from 10-20 years.

 Oak-Conifer Forest and Woodland with Aspen Sites supporting P. tremuloides are usually associated with added soil moisture, i.e., azonal wet sites.
 These sites are often close to streams and lakes.
 Other sites include meadow edges, rock reservoirs, springs and seeps.
 Terrain can be simple to complex.
 At these lower elevations, topographic conditions for this type tends toward positions resulting in relatively colder, wetter conditions within the prevailing climate, e.g., ravines, north slopes, wet depressions, etc. (LandFire 2007b).